Meet Your Oregon Area Recruiters

 McKenzie Fire & Rescue

 Meet Brad McKenzie, Brad currently serves as the Assistant Chief and retains his EMT-P. Brad was hired by the Aumsville Fire District after serving for over 10 years at Stayton Fire District as a Firefighter and Lieutenant.
+In 2023, Brad moved over to the Sublimity Fire District.
 Brad also served as a Captain for a private contracted firm as a firefighter in the Middle East for 2 years at Al Asad Air Base.
-Chief Makenzie can be reached at 503-749-2894 or EMAIL
+Chief Makenzie can be reached at 503-749-2894 or EMAIL.

 Tualatin Valley Fire & Rescue